 The simple transfer of a testimonial given by an influencer in your space is social proof on steroids.
 When you visit a website like ours, you quickly notice several testimonials given by some of our happiest users.
 This is all about social proof and customer advocacy.

-The beauty of influencer generated testimonials is that the people visiting your site might actually know, like and trust the person they see endorsing your product on your page already.
+The beauty of creator generated testimonials is that the people visiting your site might actually know, like and trust the person they see endorsing your product on your page already.

 Optimizing influencer content on other platforms: